AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 I have been using Neovim for a few years now, and the experience has been mostly great.
 The quasi-gamification of text-editing, and its personalisation makes it such a good way to think about writing.

-TJ Devries, one of the main developers of Neovim, called it a Personalized Development Environment [^pde]
+TJ Devries, one of the main developers of Neovim, called it a Personalized Development Environment [^pde].

 	With one minor caveat: reproducibility.
 This is now solved thanks to Nix.
 Trying to improve my setup, you can read about the efforts in [[nixvim]].

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em